pfitchen0/bare-bones-stm32g0xx/projects/blink/README.md

     c.
 Call `__libc_init_array`.
 This function calls static/global variable constructors and otherwise initializes more complex static/global variables that can't simply be initialized with assignment.
 How this works: linker magic...

-        i.
-The linker collects a list of function pointers to constructors/initialization functions that need to be called.
+    * The linker collects a list of function pointers to constructors/initialization functions that need to be called.
 This list gets stored in a special memory section typically defined in the linkerscript as `.init_array`.

-        ii.
-The startup code loops through the function pointers in the `.init_array` section and calls each one.
+    * The startup code loops through the function pointers in the `.init_array` section and calls each one.

 6. Finally, we can call `main`!